Bolton School Senior Boys

 Year 9 boys are introduced to the skills of both basketball and volleyball, and transfer these to a small sided competitive situation.
 In the summer, they are responsible for the performing, officiating, timing and recording for a range of athletic events covered previously in the lower school.

 Year 10 boys transfer their previously learnt skills in basketball and volleyball to a full sided competitive situation.
 Greater emphasis is now placed on the tactical elements of the game and the opportunity for the students to officiate and take a greater role within the lesson.
 Students also complete a gym induction programme and are then encouraged to make full use of this excellent resource.
-Finally the boys participate in a climbing programme, whereby they develop their climbing and belaying skills on an indoor climbing wall.

 Read the Sport subject entry here.